jsanchez313/hello-world/README.md

 # hello-world
 just another repository
 Hey Jake here.
-I want to show that the world is in an inifite universe
+I want to show that the world is in an infinite universe.